Contrastive Representation Regularization for Vision-Language-Action Models: Abstract

 \section{Abstract}

-Vision-Language-Action (VLA) models have shown its capabilities in robot manipulation by leveraging rich representations from pre-trained Vision-Language Models (VLMs).
-However, their representations arguably remain suboptimal, lacking sensitivity to robotic signals such as control actions and proprioceptive states.
+Vision-Language-Action (VLA) models have shown strong capabilities in robot manipulation by leveraging rich representations from pre-trained Vision-Language Models (VLMs).
+However, their representations arguably remain suboptimal, lacking sensitivity to robotic signals such as control actions and proprioceptive information.
 To address the issue, we introduce \textit{Robot State-aware Contrastive Loss (RS-CL)}, a simple and effective representation regularization for VLA models, designed to bridge the gap between VLM representations and robotic signals.
-In particular, RS-CL aligns the representations more closely with the robot's proprioceptive states, by using relative distances between the states as soft supervision.
-Complementing the original action prediction objective, RS-CL effectively enhances control-relevant representation learning, while being lightweight and fully compatible with standard VLA training pipeline.
-Our empirical results demonstrate that RS-CL substantially improves the manipulation performance of state-of-the-art VLA models; it pushes the prior art from 30.8\% to 41.5\% on pick-and-place tasks in RoboCasa-Kitchen, through more accurate positioning during grasping and placing, and boosts success rates from 45.0\% to 58.3\% on challenging real-robot manipulation tasks.
+In particular, RS-CL aligns the representations more closely with the robot's proprioceptive states by using relative distances between the states as soft supervision.
+Complementing the original action prediction objective, RS-CL enhances control-relevant representation learning, while being lightweight and fully compatible with standard VLA training pipelines.
+Our empirical results demonstrate that RS-CL substantially improves the performance of state-of-the-art VLA models; it pushes the prior art to 69.7\%, achieving the state-of-the-art performance on the RoboCasa-Kitchen benchmark, and boosts success rates from 45.0\% to 58.3\% on challenging real-robot manipulation tasks.